 Morag’s on-going research in teacher development has enabled her to work internationally on projects in Sweden, China, Turkey and Kazakhstan.

 Mary for a number of years was Chair of Chesterton Community College LGB, and then a Trustee of the Cambridgeshire Educational Trust.

 Mary has a BSc Hons Chemistry degree, with Biochemistry and Psychology from Bristol University.
 She is now retired, but all her working life was a freelance science editor.
 She received her MBE in 2010 for voluntary services to young people in Cambridgeshire, through the Guide Movement, Youth Clubs and the Duke of Edinburgh Award.
 Mary was a founder member of Community and Voluntary for the Eastern Region (COVER), and chaired it for 6 years.
-She is Chair of Cambridge and District Council for Voluntary Service, and a Trustee of YMCA Trinity.
+She is Chair of Cambridge and District Council for Voluntary Service, and was previously a Trustee of YMCA Trinity.

 At a national level Mary has sat on the English Outdoor Council, and has served on the Boards of both the National Council for Voluntary Youth Services and the National Youth Agency.

 Victoria is an experienced compliance and risk professional, working mainly in the finance sector.

 She is currently a director of a high profile local financial services organisation with responsibility for designing and implementing a risk management framework, strategy development, and managing the provision of legal services and internal audit.
 Victoria also speaks at conferences on risk management.

 Her skills acquired from a highly regulated industry help ensure ELA is meeting its obligations and furthering its vision in the most effective way.